Peer Steinbrück: Minister President of North Rhine-Westphalia, 2002–2005

 From 2002 to 2005 Steinbrück served as the eighth Minister President (Ministerpräsident or governor) of North Rhine-Westphalia.
 He headed a coalition government between the SPD and the Green Party.

-In December 2002, Steinbrück accompanied Chancellor Gerhard Schröder on a visit to China for meetings with President of the People's Republic of China Jiang Zemin and Premier Zhu Rongji.
+In December 2002, Steinbrück accompanied Chancellor Gerhard Schröder on a visit to China for meetings with President of China Jiang Zemin and Premier Zhu Rongji.

 In 2003, Steinbrück and Roland Koch, the Christian Democrat premier of Hesse, together drew up a plan to reduce tax breaks and subsidies, including those on coal.
 The subsidies were a particularly sensitive issue in North Rhine-Westphalia, where most of the coal mines were located then.
 Nevertheless, Steinbrück and Koch agreed that all subsidies were to be reduced by 12 percent over several years.
 Steinbrück was a supporter of the so-called "Agenda 2010".

 In the state election on 22 May 2005, Steinbrück's SPD lost to the Christian democratic (CDU) opposition.
 This loss also had consequences for federal politics: then German Chancellor Gerhard Schröder, who already was enfeebled by weak opinion polls and criticism within his own party, announced plans to call an early federal election for the Bundestag.
 This resulted in the 2005 federal election four months later, after which Angela Merkel became Chancellor for the first time.